johnwhitington/cpdf-source/cpdf.1.md

 **-also-set-xmp**

-: Set the XMP metadata, if the field is present, in addition to the old-style PDF metadata.
+: Set the XMP metadata if the field is present, in addition to setting the old-style PDF metadata.

 **-just-set-xmp**